BSteffaniak/SimpleGapRule/README.md

 If both points are valid, then the search time is available for the tested campsite.

+__Running the project from the pre-packaged Jar__

+ 1. Open command line and navigate to the root project directory
+ 2. Run `java -jar SimpleGapRule.jar test-case.json`

-__Building the project from IntelliJ IDEA__
+__Building and running the project from IntelliJ IDEA__

- 1. Open IntelliJ IDEA and select File->Project from Existing Sources...
+ 1. Open IntelliJ IDEA and select File->Open...
  2. Select the cloned git repo from the directory browser

- 3. Follow the import wizard
- 4.
+ * Select the "Executable" run configuration to simulate passing in the default test-case.json file
+ * Select the "Tests" run configuration to perform the unit tests on the program.

+__Building the project from Apache Ant__

+ 1. Open command line and navigate to root project directory
+ 2. Run the `ant` command

 __Running the jar program from command line__